pingpong-labs/modules/README.md

 it will set the path and folder configuration module.

 ### Artisan CLI
-1. Create a new module.
+1. Creating a new module.

   Format:
   `php artisan module:make <module-name>`